Dudleya farinosa: Hybridization

 Moran noted that the plants of Monterey County and the plants of Del Norte County and northward were very similar, while in the intermediate coast, D. farinosa is somewhat different and in some respects approaches D. cymosa and D. caespitosa.

 At the type locality on the Monterey Peninsula, this species is well-separated from its sympatric relative, Dudleya caespitosa, by morphological features and ploidy, with D. farinosa a diploid, while D. caespitosa is a variable polyploid.
 North of this area, in the San Francisco Bay, another diploid species, Dudleya cymosa subsp. cymosa, is found approaching the coast, and in several locations D. farinosa and D. cymosa are presumed to hybridize.
 Further north past central Humboldt County, D. farinosa is once again the only diploid species.

 Although well-separated from D. caespitosa at the type locality, in the area near Big Sur, particularly around Bixby Creek, D. caespitosa approaches D. farinosa.
 In the intermediate stretch of coast between Monterey County and Del Norte County, D. farinosa also approaches D. caespitosa in some respects.
 The two species presumably hybridize.

 Distribution

 Distribution

+D. farinosa on Ring Mountain in Marin County.

 Dudleya farinosa is native to the coast of northern and central California and southern Oregon in the United States.
 The species is distributed from Coos County, Oregon to Monterey County, California.
 The distribution is not contiguous, and it is absent from certain sections of coast.
 Gaps in the distribution include Santa Cruz County, where reports of D. farinosa are misidentifications of its similar relative Dudleya caespitosa.
 Because D. farinosa inhabits cliffs and coastal soils, it is mostly restricted to the immediate coast and is generally found no higher than 100 m in elevation, only reaching up to 300 m in San Mateo County.
 It is also found on adjacent offshore islets and islands within its distribution.